2008 WPA World Ten-ball Championship

 The WPA 10-Ball World Championship 2008 was a ten-ball pool tournament held from September 29 to October 5, 2008, at the Philippine International Convention Center in Pasay, Metro Manila, Philippines.
 The first edition of the WPA World Ten-ball Championship, it featured a field of 128 players competing in a double-elimination and then single-elimination tournament.
 The total prize fund for the event was $400,000 with $100,000 being awarded to the winner.

-The event was won by England's Darren Appleton, winning his first world championship, defeating nineteen year old Taiwanese Wu Chia-ching in the final 13-11.
+The event was won by England's Darren Appleton, winning his first world championship, defeating nineteen year old Taiwanese player Wu Jia-qing in the final 13-11.
 The event was boycotted by many top Filipino players, such as Efren Reyes, due to an issue with sponsors Raya Sports.

 Format

 The 128 participating players were divided into 16 groups, in which they competed in a double elimination tournament against each other.
 The remaining 64 players in each group qualified for the final round played in the knockout system.
 The event was played under the alternating format.